• Skip to primary navigation

 • Make or use a store-bought gluten free pie crust. (*See note) Preheat your oven to 350º F.

 • Put the 3 egg yolks in a mug or heat-safe container (not plastic).
 Take a spoon and add a spoonful of hot liquid to the eggs and mix quickly.
 Repeat 3x with the hot liquid to temper your eggs.
-Once the eggs are tempered you can pour them into the pot and whisk.
+Once the eggs are tempered you can pour them into the pot of hot liquid and whisk.

 • Slice 3 bananas (the fourth banana is for the top of the pie).
 Layer the banana slices in the pie crust.